kgimlay/STM32WL5x-Calendar/README.md

 6. Within that window navigate to MCU GCC Compiler > Include Paths.
 7. Add a new Include Path.
 8. Enter "../Modules/Calendar/Inc".
-9. Click Okay and exit the window.
+9. Click Okay and then Apply and Close.
 10. Now include "calendar.h" in the file you want to use it within.

 ![Calendar Import 1](./Assets/Images/import_1.png)